apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Robert De Niro’s Invite To NAB Event Rescinded After Speech Outside Trump Trial**
+**Marian Robinson, mother of first lady Michelle Obama, dies at 86**

-You can read more about it [here](http://deadline.com/2024/05/robert-de-niro-nab-invite-rescinded-awards-anti-trump-remarks-1235946205/).
+You can read more about it [here](https://www.washingtonpost.com/obituaries/2024/05/31/marian-robinson-mother-of-michelle-obama-dead-obituary/).

 ## Requirements
 - Python 3.8